public-key-cryptography/public-key-editor/README.md

 	64 to remove special characters from the encryption method.
 This expands the data to (4/3)^2 = 16/9 the size because base-64 encoding maps 6 bits of data to 8-bit chars and two encodings are used to package the data.
 (The public key encryption method includes a base-64 encoding because it has to encode the cipherdata to attach the one-time public keys.)
-Other protocols may use two encodings but this would only reduce the expansion to 3/4 the size.
+Other protocols may use one encoding but this would only reduce the expansion to 3/4 the size.

 	The text editor and email program were written to test the public key software and to show develop-